peteroupc/CBOR/docs/PeterO.Rounding.md

     public static PeterO.Rounding ZeroFiveUp = 8;

 If there is a fractional part and if the last digit before rounding is 0 or half the radix, the number is rounded to the closest representable number away from zero; otherwise the fractional part is discarded.
 In overflow, the fractional part is always discarded.

+### Odd

+    public static PeterO.Rounding Odd = 9;

+If there is a fractional part and the whole number part is even, the number is rounded to the closest representable odd number away from zero.

+### OddOrZeroFiveUp

+    public static PeterO.Rounding OddOrZeroFiveUp = 10;

-This rounding mode is useful for rounding intermediate results at a slightly higher precision than the final precision.
+For binary floating point numbers, this is the same as Odd.
+For other bases (including decimal numbers), this is the same as ZeroFiveUp.
+This rounding mode is useful for rounding intermediate results at a slightly higher precision (at least 2 bits more for binary) than the final precision.